 - cooked tomatoes, which contain the phytochemical lycopene, and may reduce risk of prostate and cervical cancer.

 - yogurt and other cultured milk products, which contain lactic acid bacteria, and can enhance gastrointestinal system function.
 In fact, the potential benefits of yogurt and other foods containing living organisms are so numerous that they form a special sub-group of functional foods: probiotic foods.

 The probiotic effects of lactic acid bacteria

-Long before the term ‘probiotic’ was coined, Eli Metchnikoff, the Nobel laureate immunologist, suggested in 1908 that the reason Balkan peasants lived long lives was because they drank milk fermented with Lactobacillus bulgaricus and Streptococcus thermophilus (1).
+Long before the term ‘probiotic’ was coined, Elie Metchnikoff, the Nobel laureate immunologist, suggested in 1908 that the reason Balkan peasants lived long lives was because they drank milk fermented with Lactobacillus bulgaricus and Streptococcus thermophilus (1).
 He suggested that these bacteria would suppress “putrefactive fermentation”, leading to better health and longevity.
 His ideas generated great interest in the role gut microflora play in health, an interest that persists to this day.

 Today, many potential health benefits of probiotic bacteria are under investigation, from improving the microbial balance in the intestine to enhancing immune system function.

 Probiotics are defined as "live microorganisms that, when administered in adequate amounts, confer a health benefit on the host" (2).
 One of the most significant groups of probiotic organisms are the lactic acid bacteria.